trycourier/courier-react/packages/react-provider/README.md

   /** Allows the browser to modify or react to a received message before the message is displayed to the user */ onMessage?: (message?: ICourierMessage) => ICourierMessage | undefined;

-  /** Set to true to disable websockets */ disableTransport?: boolean;

   /** Courier client key.
 Along with userId and userSignature this can be used as an alternative to the authorization field / token. */ clientKey?: string;
   /** Required if using client key and signature */